-How to Use a Proxy with Python Requests in 2024
+How to Use a Proxy With Python Requests in 2024

-March 13, 2023 ยท 7 min read
+August 9, 2024 ยท 7 min read

-How to Use Proxies with Python Requests
+How to Use Proxies With Python Requests

-In this section, you'll learn how to perform basic Python requests with a proxy, where to get proxies from, how to authenticate and some other day-to-day mechanisms.
+In this section, you'll learn how to perform basic Python requests with a proxy, where to get proxies from, how to authenticate, and some other day-to-day mechanisms.

-Perform Requests with Proxies
+1. Perform Requests

-To use proxies with Python requests, start by importing the HTTP client library:
+To use proxies with Python Requests, start by importing the HTTP client library:

 program.py